nicholasjng/personal-website/content/math/regularity.md

 2. The periodogram is bad as a spectral density estimator - it does not even converge pointwise to the expected value of the spectral density.
 You need to first "repair" it by using smoothing methods.
 3. Binary events need to be binned and resampled - depending on the binning frequency, you end up with more or fewer zeros, which also influences your signal.

 This concludes my first post on my thesis.
-If you are interested, feel free to check out the [GitHub repository](https://github.com/njunge94/timeseries-thesis) with my thesis code, which contains Cython-powered implementations of ApEn and its relatives.
+More is still to come, with more in-depth mathematical introductions to some elements in the write-up above.
 See you for the next one!